schmaustech/assisted-installer-pxe-blog/README.md

 EOF
 ~~~

-In ClusterDeployment resource, which we are appending to the already created cluster-kni21.yaml, we need define
+In ClusterDeployment resource, which we are appending to the already created cluster-kni21.yaml, we need define:
 - `baseDomain`
 - `clusterName`
 - The name of the `AgentClusterInstall` resource associated to this cluster